igorconstantino/Compiladores/README.md

 # compliadores

-Use the makefile commands to run the compiler with the input text, the errors and the respective will be showed.
+Use the makefile commands to run the compiler with the input text, the errors and the respective line will be showed.